Power Train Problems of Ford Mustang - part 1

 The evaporator is leaking and apparently is a known issue from Ford and they didn't report this.
 The evaporator core is leaking and it blows hot air for a good amount.
 It draws a lot of power form the system and drops the rpm below idling.
 Forcing me to rev a cold engine so that it does not stall out.

-all problems of the 2015 Ford Mustang
+27 Power Train problem of the 2018 Ford Mustang

 The vehicle jolts when placed from park or reverse to drive after being driven 30 or more minutes or driving 10+ miles.
 I had previously sent it to 3 different dealerships and only one was able to temporarily resolve the issue.
 They had to adjust the issue through a computer system.
 However, after 6-12 months, it is happening again.
 I feel that is a property or safety issue for drivers because, the transmission or shift change makes the vehicle jump forward and if not carefully could possibly hit another vehicle or person that passes through the front side of the vehicle.